pranavpr/cardinfo.github.io/_posts/2019-03-27-best-credit-cards-of-2019-in-india.md

 #### 5. Citi Cashback Credit Card

-{% include image.html image="citi-cashback-credit-card-new.jpg" alt="Citi Cashback Credit Card" class="cc-center" %}
+{% include image.html image="citi-cashback-credit-card-new.jpg" alt="Citi Cashback Credit Card" class="cc-center mb-3" %}

 If you love cashback then this card is for you.
 Citi Cashback Credit Card provides cashback for all spends which are automatically credited to your statement.
 Below are the main highlights of this card: